edodm85/DOT_Protocol_Specification/README.md

 ## 3. Lenght

-The Length is the payload length plus two (type and stop Byte).
+The Length is the payload length plus two (1Byte Type + 1Byte Stop).

 <br>